Root cause of depression between the Bible, science, and what the doctors say

-- Matured christian can suffer extreme depression.
+- Christians can suffer chronic depression.

-- Depression is a mindset issue.
+- Depression is a spiritual battle.

-What science says about depression
+What doctors says about depression

-Science says depression is a result of chemicals in the brains gone haywire.
-Relationship problems are common predictors but they can also occur as a result of sickness or trauma.
+Science says depression is a result of chemicals in the brain’s gone haywire.
+Relationship problems are common predictors, but they can also occur as a result of sickness or trauma.

 What the Bible says